maxhbr/LDBcollector/md/Fair.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": true,
-        "__impliedText": "Fair License\n\n<Copyright Information>\n\nUsage of the works is permitted provided that this instrument is retained with\nthe works, so that any entity that uses the works is notified of this\ninstrument.\n\nDISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.", "__impliedURLs": [
+        "__impliedText": "Usage of the works is permitted provided that this instrument is retained with\nthe works, so that any entity that uses the works is notified of this\ninstrument.\n\nDISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.\n", "__impliedURLs": [
             [
                 "SPDX",